Mexicali Baja California, Mexico Travel Guide

 Not available in Mexicali.

-No such options like tuk-tuks or funiculars.
+No such selections like tuk-tuks or funiculars.

 Taxis and ride-sharing apps offer convenient alternatives to public transport, especially for direct routes or evening travel.
 They often provide transparent pricing and added safety features.